Can I Give My Dog Aspirin for a Limp? (Uses for Aspirin in Canines)

 Keep Aspirin in Your Dog's First Aid Kit!

-Medically better known as Acetylsalicylic Acid, Aspirin has been used by humans for a very long time for the relief of many painful conditions.
+Aspirin, also known as acetylsalicylic acid, has been used by humans for a very long time to soothe many painful conditions.
 Nowadays, even dogs may benefit from its many advantageous properties when given under a vet's advice.
-Many dog owners as a matter of fact, keep aspirin in their pet's first aid kit as it turns out to basically the only safe pain reliever available over the counter.
+As a matter of fact, many dog owners keep aspirin in their pet's first aid kit, as it is basically the only safe canine pain reliever available over the counter.

-At the vet clinic, while working as a veterinary assistant, I personally often used to get after hour calls from concerned owners due to their dogs exhibiting marked limping after their yearly vaccinations, or after having sprained their leg.
+At the vet clinic, while working as a veterinary assistant, I personally often used to get after-hour calls from concerned owners due to their dogs exhibiting marked limping after their yearly vaccinations, or after having sprained their leg.
 Fortunately, those pets were able to rest and feel better thanks to this simple medication most of us keep in our medicine cabinets.
-Aspirin in dogs, may be used to treat a variety of conditions, below are some common uses:
+Aspirin may be used to treat a variety of canine conditions.